 The National Companion Animal Overpopulation Crisis

 There are no firm statistics on the number of animals entering shelters in the United States or how many Americans own pets.
-There are estimates based upon surveys and the shelters that do keep records of intakes, outtakes and euthanasia rates.
-The fuzziness of the animal population statistics can be explained, but I’ll just list general statistics that are really good estimates.
-The ASPCA has a good list of all shelter statistics if you’re interested.
+There are estimates based upon surveys and the shelters that happen to keep records of intakes, adoptions, return-to-owner, and euthanasia statistics.
+Keep in mind, not all shelters keep track or report their numbers.
+It’s not mandatory.

-- An estimated 6.5 million pets enter US shelters each year.
+- An estimated 6.5 million pets enter US shelters each year, according to the ASPCA.
 (3.3 million dogs and 3.2 million cats)

-- Around 3.2 million animals are adopted from US shelters each year
+- Around 3.2 million animals are adopted from US shelters each year, according to the ASPCA.

-- There are around 78 million dogs in homes across the US and 84 million pet cats!
+- There are around 76 million dogs in homes across the US and 58 million pet cats, according to the American Veterinary Medical Association.

-- The reason there are 1.5 million pets being euthanized in 2018 versus 20 million killed annually in the 1970s is the implementation of spay and neuter resources and education, Trap-Neuter-Return (TNR) programs, pet transportation to other less crowded shelters, and working cat programs.
+- The reason there are 733,000 pets being euthanized in 2019 versus 17 million killed in 1984 is the implementation of spay and neuter resources and education, Trap-Neuter-Return (TNR) programs, pet transportation to other less crowded shelters, and working cat programs.

 - According to Tiny but Mighty by Hannah Shaw, the “Kitten Lady”, a huge number of those cats being euthanized in shelters every year are kittens, especially kittens under adoptable age.

-That does not mean that we’ve met our goals however!
-Just ONE animal euthanized simply because of a lack of home is one too many.
+That does not mean that we’ve met our goals, however.
+Just ONE animal euthanized simply because of a lack of a home is one too many.

 Just to make this clear, I don’t have problems with ‘reputable’ breeders.
 I don’t believe we should be creating designer dogs and cats, especially as some of them come with serious health risks just to achieve a certain look, like munchkin cats.
 That isn’t okay.
 I also think spending thousands on a specific breed is outrageous when there are so many dying unwanted in the shelters each year.

-However, reputable breeders are a very small part of the overall pet overpopulation problem and they serve a purpose to a society who wants small dogs who fit in their purses or cats who go passive when picked up.
-As long as these breeders try to ensure good homes, fixes the puppies and kittens, then I leave well enough alone.
+However, reputable breeders are a very small part of the overall pet overpopulation problem and they serve a purpose to society.
+As long as these breeders try to ensure good homes, neuter the puppies and kittens, then I leave well enough alone.
 Reputable breeders also are always willing to take back any animal that becomes unwanted and proceeds to rehome them.

 I am not on a crusade against legitimate, reputable breeders.
-I don’t plan to mention them at all on my site.
 They are a very small part of the problem.
-Irresponsible pet ownership that continues to this day IS the problem.
+Irresponsible pet ownership and lack of access to affordable spay and neuter services IS the problem.

 Pet overpopulation is the #1 reason to spay and neuter your pets and community cats!